Resident Fellow Application

 - Produce programs each semester, focusing on issues important to Gewirz residents.

 - Assist in the design and implementation of the semester core programs.
-(Fall: Halloween Festival and Trick or Treating; Spring: Java Hut; Throughout Academic Year: Demystifying Law School Series)
+(Fall: Halloween Festival; Spring: Java Hut; Throughout Academic Year: Professionalism in Law School Series, Faculty Spotlight series)

 - Assist and be present during the fall opening and the spring closing of the Gewirz Student Center.